10 Day California Road Trip

 Day 7 - Monterey/Carmel-by-the-Sea

 Our first stop was Monterey.
-Known for its popular Monterey Bay Aquarium, Old Fisherman’s Wharf, and other attractions, it’s a great pit stop for a break.
+Known for its famous Monterey Bay Aquarium, Old Fisherman’s Wharf, and other attractions, it’s a great pit stop for a break.
 We ended up driving the scenic 17-Mile Drive.
 There is a small fee per vehicle, and you get to take a beautiful road through Pebble Beach with many stops for pictures.

 Day 8 - Santa Barbara